Documentation Index

 Access Control

-Four roles: superadmin, admin, editor, and viewer.
-Grant per-agent access to specific team members.
+Four roles - superadmin, admin, editor, viewer - with per-agent grants.
 All permissions enforced server-side.

 Under the hood

-SlackHive agents are powered by Claude Code — not a chatbot wrapper.
-Each agent is a real AI agent with tools, memory, and instructions.
+SlackHive agents are powered by Claude Code.
+Each agent is a real AI agent with tools, memory, and instructions — full read/write/exec capability through MCP, not a thin wrapper around a model.
 Works with a Claude Pro or Max subscription, or a standard API key.

 Get started